-If these standards are exceeded, the following time off requirements will be followed:
+If duty day or flight limitations are exceeded, the following time off requirements shall be followed:

 - 11 consecutive hours of rest if the duty day or flight time limitations are exceeded by not more than 30 minutes. - 12 consecutive hours of rest if the duty day or flight time limitations are exceeded by more than 30 minutes, but not more than 60 minutes. - 16 consecutive hours of rest if the duty day or flight time limitations are exceeded by more than 60 minutes. - Notification through the contracting chain of command shall occur and an Aviation Safety Communique (SAFECOM) should be submitted.